wannapreneur to journeypreneur

 Is longer-term travel one of your desired outcomes from sharing your passion with the world?

-Do you believe that your passion and your connections would be irrevocably deepened through this type of journey?
+Do you believe that your vision, connections, and capacity would be irrevocably deepened through this type of journey?

 Do you know in your heart-of-hearts that if you leap, the net will appear (but you just can’t get yourself to leap)?